- MCERTS certified

 - Simultaneous measurement of all key emission components

 World’s Smallest FTIR Emissions Monitoring System

-Gasmet DX4000 is typically set-up to measure H2O, CO2, CO, NO, NO2, N2O, SO2, NH3, CH4, HCl, HF and different VOC´s and can measure up to 50 gases simultaneously.
+Gasmet DX4000 is a portable FTIR gas analyzer for applications where multiple gas compounds need to be accurately monitored in hot & humid sample gas.
+It is the world’s smallest FTIR emissions monitoring system.
+The DX4000 is typically set up to measure H2O, CO2, CO, NO, NO2, N2O, SO2, NH3, CH4, HCl, HF and different VOCs and can measure up to 50 gases simultaneously.
 Additional gases can be easily added without any hardware changes.
 The corrosion-resistant sample cell is heated to 180 °C, which ensures that the sample stays in the gaseous phase even with high concentrations of H2O or corrosive gases.

 The DX4000 is operated with the Calcmet software running on a laptop computer.
 Calcmet provides a flexible and easy to use UI with all the tools needed for making demanding measurements in a single software.

 The Gasmet DX4000 has received the coveted MCERTS certification for stack emissions monitoring.